 Would you let “smart” sounding writing get in the way of actually getting the money you need to keep on going, whether you’re a business or individual?

 So what is plain language?

-I talk about this more in “3 Ways to Make Your Online Content More Readable” (which you can get by signing up in the sidebar) but plain language, put simply, involves using common words and simple phrasing to make sure as many people as possible understand what you’re trying to say.
+Put simply, plain language involves using common words and simple phrasing to make sure as many people as possible understand what you’re trying to say.